 If you prefer not to pay for a rental car plus the parking fees, you could always take the Waikiki Trolley.
 This service winds through all of Waikiki.
 Or you can use car services and Uber.

-However, especially when you’re traveling with children, the freedom of having a car is priceless.
+However, the freedom of having a car is priceless, especially when you’re traveling with children.
 To give you the best experience with parking in Waikiki, I’ve put together a list that will make parking easier.

 It’s certainly possible to find free parking in Waikiki, but you have to know where to look!

-Honolulu public parking is similar to other big cities, so I’ll give you the rundown of what to look out for.
+Public parking in Honolulu is similar to other big cities, so I’ll give you the rundown of what to look out for.
 If you need overnight parking in Waikiki, I’ll cover that as well.
 Finally, I’ll also go over where to find parking near Waikiki beaches.

 Keep reading for all my suggestions on where to find the best parking in Waikiki!